-- 1. Event registration and central calendar. - 2.
-Electronic RFP and supplier data. - 3.
-Budgeted, negotiated and actual costs. - 4.
-Invitations, websites and attendee info. - 5.
-Reporting on spend, savings, suppliers and attendees; ability to adhere to GDPR. - 6.
-Data from mobile apps, especially real-time engagement and feedback. - 7.
-Business intelligence. - 8.
-Integrations with other enterprise tech.
-B. Configuration: - A full technology suite is powerful for SMM, but even small implementations make an impact, e.g. companies that require event registration in a central calendar can drive approval processes and improve visibility into all meetings.
+- 1. A full technology suite is powerful for SMM, but even small implementations make an impact, e.g. companies that require event registration in a central calendar can drive approval processes and improve visibility into all meetings.
 Companies may choose to implement certain modules first, then add as the SMM matures. - 2.
 Simplify workflows and minimize data entry.
 Meetings tools offer invaluable policy and workflow configurations for customization.
 These may be tempting, but it may not be worth it.
 Creating "lite" forms and workflows for simple meetings and more complex data capture for larger events can drive adoption and reduce training. - 3.
 Especially for global programs, look for a multi-lingual tech platform with local customization.
-For data collection, allow only local customizations that support data consolidation across regions. - C. Technology integrations: Advanced SMM programs integrate meetings tech with transient travel tools and other systems like SAP and Oracle. - Particularly for internal meetings, online booking tools can help companies understand what portion of business travel is related to meetings. - 2.
-Integrating with GDSs and OBTs offers real visibility into room-block availability.
+For data collection, allow only local customizations that support data consolidation across regions. - C. Technology integrations: Advanced SMM programs integrate meetings tech with transient travel tools and other systems like SAP and Oracle. - 1.
+Particularly for internal meetings, online booking tools can help companies understand what portion of business travel is related to meetings. - 2.
+Integrating with GDSs and OBTs offers real visibility into room-block availability. - 3.
+Integrating with payment tools can facilitate spend reconciliation. - 4.
+Some companies integrate meetings tools, particularly apps, with CRM tools to track engagement and quantify ROI.

-- 3. Integrating with payment tools can facilitate spend reconciliation. - Some companies integrate meetings tools, particularly apps, with CRM tools to track engagement and quantify ROI. - D. Virtual meetings: Consider webcast, real-time and collaboration technologies to support virtual or hybrid strategy.
+D. Virtual meetings: Consider webcast, real-time and collaboration technologies to support virtual or hybrid strategy.